vasunep0306/Loc8r/README.md

-#We are on chapter 7
+#We are on chapter 8
+#adding angular js into the mix